-Key words: Computer Vision, Appearance Based Vision, Object Recognition, Scale Invariance, Receptive Fields.
+Keywords: Appearance Based Vision, Computer Vision, Object Recognition, Receptive Fields, Scale Invariance.

 The appearance of something is the set of possible visual stimuli that the thing may engender.
 For computer vision, the appearance function for an entity refers to the set of all possible images that may be observed for that entity.
 Appearance functions can be created for objects, activities, and scenes.
 Contrary to intuition, it is possible to capture a computer model for appearance functions.
 Such models can be used to provide efficient processes for detecting, tracking, and observing people and things in real world environments.